vlaha-tymeshift/salesforge-api/README.md

     - Consider adding support for UUID generation in the database.

 - **Testing**:
-    - Write unit tests for all service methods.
-    - Write integration tests for database interactions.
-    - Implement end-to-end tests for API endpoints.
+    - Consider implementing end-to-end tests for API endpoints.

 ## License
 This project is licensed under the MIT License.